HTTP

 The Core Difference

-Both approaches use cookies to maintain authentication state across HTTP requests (which are stateless by nature).
-The difference is where the authentication state lives:
+Both models persist auth state across otherwise stateless HTTP requests.
+The difference is where the meaningful auth state lives:

 Where State Lives